 Honey is a natural product produced and marketed worldwide by stingless bees and Apis bees.
 Both these types of honey contain unique and distinct compounds of variable nutritional and biological importance.
 Stingless bee honey is popular for its distinct sweetness, mixed with an acidic taste, and fluid texture; it has higher added value than Apis mellifera honey.

-The key difference between stingless and stringing bee honey is one kind of sugar (carbohydrates) named trehalulose in the stingless.
-Trehalulose is more slowly digested and there is not the sudden spike in blood glucose that you get from other sugars.
 Moreover, the stingless bee honey contains 3x more antioxidants than honey from stinging bees.
 Antioxidants are agents that save cells from the harmful effects of reactive oxygen species.
 Overall, the stingless honey has lower level of calories and kill more harmful bacteria than from stinging bees.

 Treating Diabetes | Reduce Cholesterol | Cures Cold & Cough | Improve Body Immunity System | Heals wound in Stomach | Improves blood circulation | Provide quick energy | Sound Sleep